martinmaas/www-bar/README.md

 should only need to add new .md files (or possibly modify existing .md files) inside either pages/news/ or pages/projects/.

-In order to deploy the website to the public-facing server you can type "make install".
-This requires the correct UNIX permissions to write, which people probably don't have.
-If you submit a GitHub pull request then I (Palmer) will merge the PR and deploy a new version of the website.
+If you are trying to test your modifications to the website, running "make view" will show you the generated output.
+You shouldn't need to install your changes to the public site (I will do that if you submit a PR), but if you want to you can do so (though you won't be able to unless you have UNIX permissions) by typing "make install".

 # Menu generator